Subscribe to the Membership Department RSS Feed

 Retired Member category

-BACP has recently launched a new membership category for current BACP members who are no longer practising yet still wish to retain links with BACP and benefit from selected services.
+Our Retired Member category is available for current BACP members who are no longer practising yet still wish to retain links with BACP and benefit from selected services.
 For further information and to request an application form please email firstname.lastname@example.org or†contact us.
 Please note that as the Retired Member category is subsidised, further reductions in fees are not available.

 Please note BACP only accept evidence of core practitioner training which is primarily based in counselling and/or psychotherapy.
 Qualifications based in the following (including but not limited to) will not be accepted for membership:

 There may also be occasions where BACP requires additional information in the form of a course handbook or transcript (a list of subjects taken and grades earned) to be submitted to support your membership application.
 Where applicable, BACP also requires any documents not in English to be translated by a certified translator.

 Reduced Rates of Membership